Create Workflows

 Add verification items

-Verification items enable you to verify the identity of the customer and determine whether or not they are qualified to proceed with the steps that follow.
+Verification items enable you to verify the identity of the customer and determine whether they are qualified to proceed with the steps that follow.

 You can add the following types of verification items to a Workflow: